Cell Count, Serous Fluid

 Use

-Evaluate serous fluid for the presence of RBCs (semiquantitative), WBCs, differential, and for physical appearance
+This test is used to evaluate serous fluid for the presence of RBCs (semiquantitative), WBCs, differential and for physical appearance.

 Limitations